morgenman/Computer-Science/Professional Practice/Ethics Free Presentations.md

 * Ethical course of action for everyone is pretty much the same
 * Personal risks if marginalized individuals is higher
 * Cost can change, but ethics are the same

+# Pawel
+* Volkswagen
+* 2006, 'clean diesel'
+* used software to cheat emissions
+* 40x higher emissions than US standards
+* Could not meet these standards
+* Driven on a road vs being tested
+* Some concerns, involved discussions,